Leadership

 - (505) 667-6797

-Dr. Michael Furlanetto is Director of the Los Alamos Neutron Science Center (LANSCE) and Senior Director for the Associate Laboratory Directorate of Physical Sciences at the Los Alamos National Laboratory.
-LANSCE is a premier accelerator-based user facility for research underpinning Laboratory missions in national security, energy security, and fundamental science, with over 700 user visits annually.
-Dr. Furlanetto has overall operational responsibility for LANSCE and oversees the basic, applied, and national security research performed at the 5 target stations that comprise LANSCE, including neutron scattering research at the Lujan Neutron Scattering Center, nuclear science and technology at the WNR facility, national security research at the proton radiography facility, fundamental research at the Ultra-Cold Neutron Facility, and the production of medical radionuclides at the IPF.
+George Srajer is acting director of the Los Alamos Neutron Science Center (LANSCE) and senior director for the Physical Sciences Directorate at Los Alamos National Laboratory (LANL).
+LANSCE is a premier accelerator-based user facility for research underpinning Laboratory missions in national security, energy security, and fundamental science—with over 700 user visits annually.
+George has overall operational responsibility for LANSCE and oversees the basic, applied, and national security research performed at the 5 target stations that comprise LANSCE—including neutron scattering research at the Lujan Neutron Scattering Center, nuclear science and technology at the Weapons Neutron Research Facility, national security research at the Proton Radiography Facility, fundamental research at the Ultracold Neutron Facility, and the production of research, industrial, and medical radionuclides at the Isotope Production Facility.

 Past Leadership